ClojureBridge/curriculum/outline/intro.md

 #### Using the REPL <button class="link" ng-bind-html="details" ng-model="block62" ng-click="block62=!block62"></button>

-> In addition to InstaREPL, we can use REPL on a bottom pane.
+> Nightcode has a project setting aware REPL on a bottom pane.
-> This isn't available at the beginning.
-When "Run with REPL" button gets clicked, REPL starts.
+>  When "Run with REPL" button gets clicked, this REPL starts.
-> The difference between InstaREPL and REPL is whether it looks at the project setting or not.
 {: ng-show="block62" .description}

 > Alternatively, we can start REPL using leiningen on a terminal (without Nightcode).